 The Barry Ira Graff School for Living Judaism at Congregation B’nai Israel offers programs for children in Kindergarten through 12th grade.

-This year students explore the State of Israel, its past and present.
-The format involves the students taking a “tour” of modern Israel, where they will visit and experience the major cities and sites, meet the builders of the country, and confront the highs and lows of its history.
+This year students explore the State of Israel, its past, present, and future.
+They will take a “tour” of modern Israel, where they will visit and experience the major cities and sites, meet the builders of the country, and confront the highs and lows of its history.
 Holidays are observed as though in Israel.
 Current events are an integral part of the program.
+In addition, they will have a partner school in Zichron Yaakov, our sister city in Israel, in which they will participate in synchronous and asynchronous learning with other fifth grade students in Israel through the internet.
 The third level of Hebrew continues with the prayer curriculum, focusing on the Shabbat evening prayers.

 Sixth, Seventh & Eighth Grades

 TAG stands for Torah (Bible Study), Avodah (Worship and Service), and Gemilut Chasadim (Acts of Loving Kindness).
 Our new TAG program is a unique and innovative concept meant to help our students learn through action and deed.
 It is an experiential program where students learn Jewish concepts, ideals and values through a hands-on approach that will take them outside the traditional classroom.
 It is a program meant to help our students learn, not only by the guidance of our rabbis, but through their engagement in study, prayer, and most importantly, their deeds and involvement with each other and our community.
 It is a three year spiral curriculum with this first year focusing on Torah.
 The fourth level of Hebrew continues, focusing on the Shabbat morning prayers.